 53% of Strathfield Local Government Area is located in the Cooks River catchment.

 The river’s catchment area covers about 100km2 across 9 local council areas.
 Care and control of the river is a complicated issue, where responsibility is shared between local Councils, the community and the State Government through agencies such as:

 - Local Land Services (former Sydney Catchment Authority)

 Over recent years, the condition of the river and its foreshores has seen some improvement, due in large part to the efforts of these stakeholders and our local community, however it remains a heavily polluted river with much more to be done.

 Strathfield Council works with state agencies, other councils and the community to improve the condition of the river system.

-The Bay to Bay Cycle and Walkway is a 23 kilometre track running from Settlers Park in Ryde to Botany Bay.
+The Bay to Bay Cycleway is a 23 kilometre track running from Settlers Park in Ryde to Botany Bay.
 Much of the track runs aside the historic Cooks River.
-Click here for further information.
+You can learn more about it here.